Beer in India: Modern

 Established in 1969, Lilasons Breweries in Madhya Pradesh is known for their strong beer brand Khajuraho.
 It is considered the first super-strong beer brand in India.
 In recent years, foreign companies have been entering India and acquiring local businesses.
 In 1999, United Breweries floated a subsidiary called Millennium AlcoBev.
 It was a joint venture between United Breweries, UK-based Scottish & Newcastle and Ravi Jain.

 In 2000, SABMiller India entered Indian market by acquiring Narang Breweries.
 In June 2001, it acquired the Mysore Breweries.
 In 2003, SABMiller India acquired 50% stake in local Shaw Wallace's beer business.
 In November 2002, SABMiller India acquired Rochees Breweries.

 In May 2005, SABMiller India acquired Shaw Wallace's beer assets for crore.
 Also in 2005, Carlsberg entered India with its local venture, South Asian Breweries.
 Also in 2005, Singapore-based Asia Pacific Breweries acquired a 76% shared the local Aurangabad Breweries.
 In late 2005, UK-based Cobra Beer entered the Indian market by beginning negotiations with in December.
 In 2006, SABMiller India acquired Foster's Indian assets.

 In February 2006, Anheuser-Busch Inbev, the makers of Budweiser, entered a partnership with Hyderabad-based Crown Beers.
 Also in 2006, Ravi Jain divested his holdings in Millennium AlcoBev.
 In 2010, United Breweries consolidate its assets, merging Millennium AlcoBev and other units back into itself.
 In 2011, United Breweries announced that they would produce the Heineken brand beer in India.
 In 2012 after India allowed foreign-direct investment from Pakistan, Murree Beer representatives stated that they were seeking to export their brand to India.
 The Rawalpindi-based Murree Beer, which was established in 1861, has been trying to enter the Indian market since 2003.

 "Oktoberfest Goa", a beer, food and electronic music festival, has been held every year since 2011 in Goa.

 The Competition Commission of India found United Breweries Limited (UBL), Anheuser Busch InBev India Ltd. (AB InBev) and Carlsberg India Private Limited (CIPL) guilty of price fixing and imposed fines in September 2021.
 UBL and CIPL were fined ₹750 crore and ₹120 crore respectively, while AB InBev was given a 100% benefit of reduction in penalty.

 Brands and breweries

-The largest selling India beer brand is Kingfisher.
+The largest selling Indian beer brand is Kingfisher.
 Other major Indian brands are Hunter, Kalyani, Haywards, Knock Out and Zingaro.
 The largest brewery in India by market share is the Bangalore based United Breweries.
 Other major breweries in India are Carlsberg, SABMiller India, B9 Beverages (Bira 91) Som Distilleries and Breweries Ltd and Anheuser-Busch Inbev.
 In 2013, United Breweries had a market share of 55% and SABMiller India had a share of 23%.
 SABMiller India owns the Haywards brand, KALS breweries owns Foster's Indian units.